azayrahmad/ConcreteAI-Bank-API/README.md

 # Conclusion

-This assignment is ultimately unfinished as my experience is mainly in Microsoft Tech Stack and I am still learning Supertokens and Docker.
+This assignment is ultimately unfinished as my experience is mainly in Microsoft Tech Stack and I am still learning Supertokens and Docker which unfortunately not enough considering the time limit.
 I am eager to learn if accepted at ConcreteAI.
 Thank you for your understanding.